Margery Miller, President & Owner

 A firm believer in “alchemy of the spirit”, Margery takes particular joy in showing people that what they perceive as their biggest problems are actually gifts – opportunities to learn and grow.
 She helps clients turn their lead into gold.

-While running her consulting practice internationally, Margery owned and managed a manufacturers' sales agency for 29 years – proving that you could run a profitable business and still delegate day–to–day activities.
-She recently sold Miller & Associates, freeing up her time to work with PeopleBiz clients.
+While running her consulting practice internationally, Margery owned and managed a manufacturers’ sales agency for 29 years – proving that you could run a profitable business and still delegate day–to–day activities.
+She sold Miller & Associates in 2006, freeing up her time to work with PeopleBiz clients.